 - Forego the Starbucks or McDonalds coffees/drinks for a day or two a week – add the savings to the jar.

 Our family is going to travel to a more central location this year, where we can all drive easily, and rent a home together.
 It won’t be the same as all meeting at my mom’s house, but it’s cheaper and we’ll all be together, plus we will get to explore a new area together.
 You could also trade your home for another in a location you’ve always wanted to visit, and save the hotel costs.
+If you want to make more money while on the road, don’t forget you can sell feet pictures online.
 With a little sacrifice now, you can still spend quality family time this holiday season.

 Any tips on how to reduce the cost of your holiday trip?